Essentially Decentralized Conjugate Gradients: Introduction

 \section{Introduction}

-Sparse and structured linear systems of equations occur frequently as subproblems in different context of systems and control algorithms.
-In many cases, the coefficient matrix can be written as a sum of coefficient matrices of individual subsystems, where each of these matrices carries a sparsity pattern related to the underlying graph/network structure.
-Examples for these linear systems can be found sensor networks~\cite{Xiao2005,Schizas2008}.
-Moreover, they occur as inner coordination problem in distributed optimization algorithms \cite{Zavala2008,Kardos2020c}---specifically in control and robotics \cite{Engelmann2020c}, or in power systems \cite{Engelmann2020e}.
+Sparse and structured linear equations occur frequently as subproblems in different contexts of optimization and control algorithms.
+In many of these algorithms, the coefficient matrix is a sum of individual coefficient matrices, each of which is assigned to one subsystem and carries a sparsity pattern related to the underlying graph structure.
+Examples are sensor networks~\cite{Xiao2005,Schizas2008} {and structure exploiting distributed or parallel optimization algorithms based on the Schur complement \cite{Zavala2008,Kardos2020c,Engelmann2020c}.}